We explain how the process of getting a work permit in Qatar as an expat works, including sponsorships, applications, and costs.

 This can be renewed for a further three months.
 To get a GCC visa, you will need to be a national of Saudi Arabia, Kuwait, the United Arab Emirates, Bahrain, or Oman.

 Visa waivers are available to visitors from many countries, allowing visa-free holidays to Qatar.
 If your country isn’t on the list, you will need to get a tourist visa.
-Tourist visas are designed for people visiting Qatar for leisure and are initially valid for two weeks (this can be extended to three weeks).
+Tourist visas are for people visiting Qatar for leisure and are initially valid for two weeks (this can be extended to three weeks).

 To get a tourist visa, you will need to pay a fee of QAR 100 and provide proof of a hotel reservation in Qatar or evidence of a relative residing in the state.
 You will also need to provide a copy of your passport.